 - You're alone in the office and a client calls demanding instant advice.
 What do you do?

 - What would you do if three partners all came to you with work they wanted doing by 5pm?

 While questions centred on a dilemma can be uncomfortable to answer, they're asked to test your situational judgement.

 'The best one I heard when I was in practice was 'what would you do if a client asked you to do something that was legal but morally questionable?'
 The candidate's answer was that they would tell the partner that if they went down for it, the partner would go down too.
 The principle was correct (to seek guidance), but it was expressed disastrously.
 They didn't get invited back,' says Louise.

 The best way to prepare for these types of questions is to read the Solicitors Regulation Authority (SRA) Code of Conduct, which states that all trainees and solicitors must act with integrity and in the best interests of each client.
 It also states that you should provide a proper standard of service to clients and behave in a way that maintains the trust that the public places in you.
 Any behaviour that contradicts this code of conduct requires action.

 8. Can you talk us through a current issue affecting law firms?

 When asked, legal recruiters say that commercial awareness is one of the most important skills that a candidate can possess.

 Your response needs to prove that you have an understanding of industry, regulatory, economic, cultural and social issues, as well as company identity and structure.

-To tackle these questions watch the news and read newspapers daily.
+To tackle questions surrounding commercial awareness watch the news and read newspapers daily.
 Sign up to legal newsletters and set up notification alerts on you phone to receive the latest business news.
 Check firm websites and follow their social media accounts.